 Computers that are joined to the domain can be logged into with your UID.
 For example, when a user logs into a computer that is part of the NAU domain, it is Active Directory that verifies his or her password and allows that individual to log on.

 Domain administrators can assign security policies and can have software installed or updated

-All faculty, staff, and students have a unique username in either or both the NAU and NAUStudents domain.
+All faculty, staff, students, and affiliates have a unique username in either or both the NAU and NAUStudents domain.
 These are used for authentication on computers, file and print shares, or accessing web pages.